 The components within a state's accountability system are crucial because they contribute to ratings of school performance.
 Prior research suggests that different accountability components and academic indicators (discussed later) capture vastly different facets of school performance.
 There are several accountability components including: achievement levels (proficiency), achievement growth (growth), and achievement gap closure.
-Generally, there are less accountability components at the elementary and middle school levels than in high schools.
+Generally, there are fewer accountability components at the elementary and middle school levels than in high schools.

 - Proficiency.
-All states (Southeastern and high-performing) use proficiency on state standardized exams in the measurement of school quality - Growth.
-All states except Louisiana use achievement growth in school performance measures.5 - Achievement Gap.
+All states (Southeastern and high-performing) use proficiency on state standardized exams in the measurement of school quality. - Growth.
+All states except Louisiana use achievement growth in school performance measures. - Achievement Gap.
 Of the Southeastern states, Georgia, Kentucky and Tennessee are the only Southeastern states that consider achievement gap in school accountability.
-Virginia, Florida and Louisiana does not include achievement gap in school performance measures.
-Among the high-performing states only Maryland includes achievement gap in school performance measures.
+Virginia, Florida and Louisiana do not include achievement gap in school performance measures.
+Among the high-performing states, only Maryland includes achievement gap in school performance measures.
 Massachusetts prioritizes the narrowing of proficiency gaps in school accountability.
 New Hampshire and New Jersey do not include achievement gap in school accountability. - Different accountability components by level of schooling.
 The accountability components are not always the same across grades.
 Typically, college and career readiness is included in middle and/or high schools and graduation rates in high schools.
 In Kentucky, Virginia, Florida, Louisiana and Massachusetts each schooling level has different components, with high schools generally having the most components.
 Conversely, Georgia, New Jersey and Tennessee apply the same elements across elementary, middle and high schools.
 In Maryland and New Hampshire, elementary, middle and high schools apply the same number of accountability components but the components applied at each level are not identical. - Test participation.
 New Hampshire is the only state that incorporates participation into their school performance measures.
 The component contributes to 12.5% of each school's performance measure. - Bonus points.
 Among Southeastern states, Georgia, Louisiana and Florida incorporate bonus points into their accountability systems.
 Among high-performing states, only Massachusetts incorporates bonus points.
 Georgia provides schools with the opportunity to receive up to 10 extra points based on the performance of ED/EL/SWD and exceeding the bar.
 Georgia's bonus points are the smallest amount allotted across the four states, with the exception of Florida.
 In Florida, high schools receive up to 10 additional bonus points if at least 50% of the students retaking the reading and math assessments required for graduation score high enough to meet the requirements in both subjects.
 Louisiana's accountability system offers up to 50 extra credit points.
 In the elementary and middle schools, these points are based on the number of students scoring above proficiency.
 In high schools, extra credit points are allotted according to diploma quality.
-In
+In Massachusetts, schools can earn up to 100 extra credit points.
+At the elementary and middle school levels, the points are allotted to schools that show progress at the warning, advanced and proficiency levels.
+At the high school level, schools may receive extra points for dropout reengagement.

-5 Louisiana and Virginia do not explicitly mention the implementation of gap or growth in their accountability formulas.
+&lt;sup>5 Louisiana and Virginia do not explicitly mention the implementation of gap or growth in their accountability formulas.
 Instead, their frameworks focus specifically on proficiency.